Kenosha Unified School District: District logo

+The crest in the KUSD logo, introduced in April 2022, is inspired by the Potawatomi, the Indigenous people who were the original residents of what became Kenosha County and its communities; in the Potawatomi language, the tribal name translates to "keepers of the fire."
+The crest incorporates a large blue flame representing Kenosha County; on the blue flame are superimposed a central white flame representing the largest local community, the City of Kenosha, and three gray wisps of flame representing the towns of Pleasant Prairie and Somers along with the village of Somers.
+The previous logo and crest, also inspired by the Potawatomi, consisted of three reversed pyramidal white, blue, and gold torches with white flames.

 History

 Origins and early years

-In early 1845, Southport pioneer Michael Frank, a strong advocate for free public education and a territorial representative for Racine County, Wisconsin, (Note: The city and county of Kenosha were chartered in 1850, prior to which they were part of Racine County.) introduced a bill to establish a school district for the Southport (Kenosha from 1850) community.
+In early 1845, Southport pioneer Michael Frank, a strong advocate of free public education and a territorial representative for Racine County, Wisconsin, (Note: The city and county of Kenosha were chartered in 1850, prior to which they were part of Racine County.) introduced a bill to establish a school district for the Southport (Kenosha from 1850) community.
 The legislation, intended to give local voters the authority to enact a $2,000 tax levy for erecting and maintaining a school building and paying teachers, was approved on February 24, 1845, subject to passage of a local referendum by May 1.
-Despite much opposition, Frank convinced enough voters to pass the measure on April 30 by an 11-vote margin, establishing Southport School District 1.
+Despite much opposition, Frank convinced enough voters to pass the measure on April 30, establishing "Southport School District 1."

-On June 16, 1845, the first free public school in Wisconsin opened in the basement of Southport village's St. Mark's Catholic church.
-Public school classes at the primary school level were also held in various local buildings, including in an existing "white school house" dating from 1841.
-Village voters, however, refused to sanction funds to sustain a public school system, and in 1846, the north ward of Southport seceded to form a second school district.
-With effect from February 10, 1847, Southport School District 2 received territorial approval to levy a tax to purchase land and build a schoolhouse.
-This school, housed in a two-story building and subsequently known as the "North Ward School," opened on December 6, 1847 with an initial class of 80 students.
-Upon opening, it was possibly the first free public school in Wisconsin to be housed in a dedicated building.
+On June 16, 1845, the first free public school in Wisconsin opened in the basement of Southport village's St. Mark's Catholic church; primary school classes were also held in various local buildings, including in an existing "white school house" dating from 1841.
+Village voters, however, refused to fully fund a public school system, and in 1846, the north ward of Southport seceded to form a second school district.
+With effect from February 10, 1847, "Southport School District 2" received territorial approval to levy a tax to purchase land and build a schoolhouse.
+The school, subsequently known as the "North Ward School," opened in its new two story building on December 6, 1847; it was at least initially a fee-paying school.
 (Note: Though a public school, the Telegraph-Courier at the time of opening noted "The school, in due time, will be made free," suggesting it had opened as a fee-paying school.)